USPS EDDM Tools: A Complete Guide

 Can EDDM Work for Your Marketing Strategy?

 You’ve heard about USPS Every Door Direct Mail(EDDM), and you may have even considered incorporating it as part of your broader marketing strategy.
 The problem is that you're not up-to-date about it, and no matter where you look, you haven’t found a comprehensive source of information on how to package and ship EDDM mailings.

 Finally, your search is over!

-At Scout, we specialize in EDDM campaigns.
+At Scout, we specialize in EDDM campaigns, and especially EDDM postcards.
 Plus, through our years of experience, we have earned a strong reputation as an authority in the industry.
-We make it a point to share knowledge with others whenever possible.
+We make it a point to share knowledge and help others reach their marketing goals.

 With that in mind, let’s dig in.